-Why do we need an RESP?
-Well, getting a higher education doesn’t come cheap.
-In fact, it’s never been more expensive; university tuition fees rose more than 40% in the last decade, and according to Statistics Canada, the average Canadian undergraduate student will pay $6,693 in tuition per year (check out their helpful tool, which details the cost to study in a given field based on the province).
+Higher education has never been more expensive; university tuition fees have risen more than 40% in the last decade, and according to Statistics Canada, the average Canadian undergraduate student will pay $6,693 in tuition per year (check out their helpful tool, which details the cost to study in a given field based on the province).
 In the United States tuition is even more exorbitant, ranging from $10,338 for public state universities all the way to $38,185 a year or more for private undergraduate education.
 That’s before considering the costs of textbooks, laptops, housing… and the list goes on and on.

 What is an RESP?

 An RESP is an investment account where the money deposited will grow tax-free and can even qualify for additional grants such as the Canada Education Savings Grant (CESG) and the Canada Learning Bond.
-The RESP also has a lifetime maximum contribution amount of $50,000 per child, and the lifetime CESG grant is $7,200 per child.
-Each year where you contribute $2,500 to the account the government will contribute $500 (or more based on your family’s adjusted income) to the RESP.
+The RESP also has a lifetime maximum contribution of $50,000 per child, and the lifetime CESG grant is $7,200 per child.
+Each year, when you contribute $2,500 to the account, the government will contribute $500 (or more based on your family’s adjusted income) to the RESP.

 If invested wisely, that amount can go a long way to help cover expenses related to education.